Tips for Pricing Your Interior Design Services

 Even after the goals were hit, the to-do list was done, clients were happy--I was still feeling in the weeds.
 But then when I realized, oh wait, I can be successful and it can be easy (okay, easy-ish), things really changed for me.
 This is especially true if you are so gosh-darn talented that your work feels easy.
 You could do it in your sleep.
 There may be some guilt around charging appropriately because you think, “How could I possibly charge someone $250/hour when it's SO EASY FOR ME”.
 Just know that you can have a successful business and it can be easy.
 In fact, when my clients are working in alignment with their true talents, it feels so easy they think something is going wrong (Why aren’t we busy?
 Why are there no fires?…when in actuality they are making more and working more efficiently).

-A few more pricing tips:
+A few more pricing tips for interior designers: